rchojn/rchojn/README.md

   * [LeetCode](https://leetcode.com/gardnertechhq/)

 ### What am I up to now
-- 🌱 I’m learning real time data streaming and distributed systems
+- 🌱 I’m learning real time data streaming concepts and distributed systems design & architecture
 -  :link: I am fascinated by the society-changing potential of the  AI and blockchain technology

 <p align="center">